richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

 watermark: Blog
 bg_image: images/background/about.jpg
 description: Have you received a suspicious email and aren't sure how to confirm its validity?
 We've got a guide that will help keep you safe!
+If you are still uncertain about an email, don't hesitate to contact us!
+We are always happy to help.
 image: images/blog/blog-post-1.jpg
-author: Admin
+author: Miklos Obrusanszki
 categories:
 - Investment Planning
 tags: